Toggle mobile menu visibility

 Montgomery Canal Restoration Project

-Almost £14million of the Levelling Up funding has been secured towards the Montgomery Canal Restoration Programme.
+Almost £14million of the UK Government funding has been secured towards the Montgomery Canal Restoration Programme.

 This phase of works - the Montgomery Canal Restoration Project - will make a substantial contribution towards the wider, phased, restoration of the Montgomery Canal that, when fully completed, will provide long term economic, cultural, wellbeing and recreational benefits for local communities.

-The project, which will be delivered by the Canal and River Trust and Powys County Council, will focus on:
+The project, which is being delivered by the Canal and River Trust and Powys County Council, focuses on:

 • Dredging / bank works to the unnavigable 4.4mile section between Llanymynech and Arddleen - which will also see the provision of a sustainable cycle and walking route along the canal corridor